Losing 20-plus pounds is a great accomplishment, and Joel Fuhrman, MD, aims to help you do that with his book, Eat to Live.

 Is It Good for Certain Conditions?

-Eat to Live is low in calories, sodium, and fat can certainly lower cholesterol levels and lower the risk for heart disease, as well as drop pounds.
+Eat to Live is low in calories, sodium, and fat can almost certainly lower cholesterol levels and lower the risk for heart disease, as well as drop pounds.

 Anyone who has bowel disease may have trouble tolerating the volume of fruits, vegetables, and beans.